MistyDaniels/web-dev-hw/project-3/readme.md

 The second font, Rozha seems to be working well.
 I can actually see a good difference in them.
+With the fonts, style, and color scheme it really gives off that grungry 90's sorta dated style hotel room look I was going for.
+Because really that aesthetic is perfect for the book.

 ***
 I had a little trouble with linking the fonts.
 I decided to use a PT Sans style